-294 To generate the included estimates, a bottom-up estimation method was used based on internal CFTC expertise.
+294 To generate the included estimates, a bottomup estimation method was used based on internal CFTC expertise.
 On several occasions, the CFTC has created data sets that are transmitted to outside organizations.
 These data sets consist of 100-200 fields, similar to the number of fields in the proposed appendix 1.
 This past experience has been used to derive the included estimates.

-295 These assumptions include: (1) the data that will be provided to the SDRs from this group of reporters largely exists in their environment.
+295 These assumptions include: (1) The data that will be provided to the SDRs from this group of reporters largely exists in their environment.
 The back end data is currently available; (2) the data transmission connection from the firms that provide the data to the SDR currently exists.
 The assumption for the purposes of this estimate is that reporting firms do not need to set up infrastructure components such as FTP servers, routers, switches, or other hardware; it is already in place; (3) implementing the requirement does not cause reporting firms to create back end systems to collect their data in preparation for submission.
-It is assumed that firms that submit this information have the data available on a query-able environment today, (4) reporting firms are provided with clear direction and guidance regarding form and requirements, developing an extraction query, developing of an interim extraction format (e.g., CSV), developing validations, developing formatting conversions, developing a framework to execute tasks on a repeatable basis, and finally, integration and testing.
-Staff estimates that it would take a reporting entity 200 to 325 hours to implement the extraction.
-Including validations and conversions would add another 300 to 400 hours, resulting in an estimated total of 500 to 725 hours per reporting entity.
-The Commission preliminarily believes that on balance the expected benefits justify the proposed rule amendments notwithstanding their expected mitigated costs.
+It is assumed that firms that submit this information have the data available on a query-able environment today, (4) reporting firms are provided with clear direction and guidance regarding form and manner of submission.
+A lack of clear guidance will significantly increase costs for each reporter; and (5) there is no cost to disable reporting streams that will be made for obsolete by the proposed change in part 43.

+the extraction.
+Including validations and conversions would add another 300 to 400 hours, resulting in an estimated total of 500 to 725 hours per reporting entity.296 The Commission preliminarily believes that on balance the expected benefits justify the proposed rule amendments notwithstanding their expected mitigated costs.